luca8651/BIRdCAGE/README.md

 1) genA.
 A single row matrix representing the starting genome, where each integer represent a DNA segment and zeros separate adjacent chromosomes.
 It has structure [0 chromosome_1 0 chromosome_2 0 ...
 0 chromosome_n 0] .
 For example, two homologous copies of a chromosome made up of 4 segments are represented as genA=[ 0 1 2 3 4 0 1 2 3 4 0].
 A genome containing two non-homologous chromosomes divided into 4 and 3 segments, respectively, can be represented as genA=[ 0 1 2 3 4 0 5 6 7 0] .
 Non homologous chromosomes are not allowed to share any integer symbol.

 2) rearredge.
 2 by n matrix of integers, representing the n somatic connections to be added during evolution.
-Every row takes the form [+/- x, +-y]  , with x<=y, where x (resp. -x) represent the left (resp. right) side of node (i.e. DNA segment) x, and similarly y and -y represent the left and right side of node y, respectively.
+Every row takes the form [+/- x, +/-y]  , with x<=y, where x (resp. -x) represent the left (resp. right) side of node (i.e. DNA segment) x, and similarly y and -y represent the left and right side of node y, respectively.
 Connections will be added according to the order of rows (row 1, then row2, etc).
 For example, [3,4;-2,2] represent two connections: one connecting the right side of node 3 to the right side of node 4, the other connecting the left side of node 2 to the right side of the same node.
 It is important to notice that the set of integers in genA must include the set of integers in rearredge.

 3) telsmat.
 2 by v matrix of integers, where v is the number of distinct chromosomes in the original genome.
 Every row takes the form [x y] , with x<=y, where x and y represent the nodes carrying the telomeres of a particular chromosome.
 For example, if we have genA=[ 0 1 2 3 4 0 5 6 7 0], we define telsmat as [1,4;5,7]: one set of telomere nodes [1,4] defining the first chromosome, and another set [5,7] defining the other one.